 A Settlement Agreement is a legally binding agreement between an employer and employee used to set out the terms and conditions reached when a contract of employment is to be terminated, or a dispute is to be resolved.
 It is essential that you fully understand your employment rights before contracting out of them, so you are required by law to obtain legal advice from a qualified legal adviser, such as a solicitor, before signing a Settlement Agreement.
 At Allan Janes, we have qualified employment law specialists with the experience and insurance cover required to advise on all aspects of Settlement Agreements.

 Settlement Agreements can be used in a number of circumstances, including redundancy, dismissal, or settlement of an Employment Tribunal claim.
 Perhaps the most common use is in redundancy situations where it minimises the risk of complications and concludes the employment contract unequivocally by agreement of both parties.

 As an employee, your employer may have approached you with a Settlement Agreement, perhaps in light of a potential redundancy or dispute.
 We understand that dealing with such situations can be incredibly stressful.
-Our expert employment lawyers have negotiated countless settlement agreements on behalf of employees, and will guide you every step of the way and to help to achieve settlement without the need for litigation.
+Our expert employment lawyers are specialists in dealing with settlement agreements and have negotiated countless settlement agreements on behalf of employees, and will guide you every step of the way and to help to achieve settlement without the need for litigation.